 Note The ActiveGate designated to consume Azure Alerts doesn't necessary have to be the same ActiveGate that runs the Azure Monitor integration.

 How to set up your Azure Alert Rules

 When defining action rules, use following settings:

 Enable the common alert schema

-Whitelist Azure Alert source IP addresses for ActiveGate access
+Provide ActiveGate access for Azure Alert source IP addresses

 You can find the most recent list of source IP addresses in the Azure documentation.

 If your ActiveGate isn't reachable while sending an alert, Azure Alerts will re-attempt the send.